Poster Stamp

 Something was needed to fasten a letter together for mailing, as gummed envelopes were rarities only later coming into use, and most letters were folded sheets of paper, held together with a wax seal on the back, often marked by impressing a monogram of the sender into the wax.
 In the mid to late 1800’s a gummed piece of paper as an alternative to sealing wax became common in Europe.
 It was usually a round shape that imitated the earlier wax, was sometimes called a wafer seal, and could be hand embossed to get a personal marking.
 [3] Over time printers began printing, embossing and die-cutting these round seals and some were used as a promotional message, most commonly for events.

 The combination of pre-made seals and text spread rapidly.
 As printed advertising arose, private companies and their products were included.
-But after 1840, advertising had another inspiration: a rectangular, more finely printed postage stamp with color ink, gummed and either cut or by 1860, perforated for convenience in separating.
+But after 1840, advertising had another inspiration: a rectangular, more finely printed postage stamp with color ink, gummed and perforated.
+By 1860, perforations for postage stamps were becoming common.

 A perforated label was produced in England in 1864 to celebrate the 300th anniversary of Shakespeare’s birth, and at the same time in the US, “mock” postage stamps were made for fundraising at fairs in major northern cities.
-[4] In Italy also, in 1860 a stamp was printed both to promote and to raise money to help in Garibaldi’s campaign to unify Italy.
-The same idea occurred in several places at about the same time.
+[4] In 1860 Italy a stamp was printed both to promote and to raise money to help in Garibaldi’s campaign to unify Italy.
+A similar same idea occurred in several places at about the same time.

 In the 1800’s several technological advances and cultural changes all converged to make this happen: